cloudmesh-deprecated/gitissues/README.rst

 Github does not provide natively the support of priorities for issues.
-Cloudmesh Github Issues introduces a simple way to do so while not using labels, but by augmenting the issue boddy.
+Cloudmesh Github Issues introduces a simple way to do so while not using labels, but by augmenting the issue body.

-We provide a simple django bootstrap based portal interface that looks into the github issues and finds in the first line of an isse the priority defined with::
+We provide a simple django bootstrap based portal interface that looks into the github issues and finds in the first line of an issue the priority defined with::

   P:10